 Without your consent the Authority can make an application to a court for a destruction order.
 This will not automatically result in destruction and it could result in your dog being placed on The Index of Exempt Dogs and allowed to return home.

-If your dog is seized DO NOT SIGN ANY PAPERWORK without consulting DDAWatch for adivce and guidance.
+If your dog is seized DO NOT SIGN ANY PAPERWORK without consulting DEED NOT BREED for advice and guidance.